-- 51. The objective of the arrangement is to vest income in, or pay income to a beneficiary taking into account the beneficiary's tax position. - 52.
-The tax effect of the arrangement is that the income derived by the trustees and vested in or paid to the beneficiary is not trustee income and not subject to tax at the trustee tax rate of 33%. - 53.
-Instead, the tax effect is that the income is beneficiary income and: - in the case of the individual, is taxed at a rate of tax that is less than the trustee tax rate; - in the case of the loss company, is not taxed because of the availability to the beneficiary of sufficient tax losses to offset against the income; and - in the case of the dividend from a foreign company paid or vested to a corporate beneficiary, is not taxed because the income retains its identity as foreign dividends and is exempt income of the beneficiary under s CW 9. - 54.
+- 61. The steps and transactions that make up the arrangement are: - The trustees of the trust appointing the beneficiaries. - The trustees deriving income and paying or vesting that income to the beneficiaries. - 62.
+On the face of it, the arrangement serves the commercial or private purposes of vesting income in, or paying income to, a beneficiary taking into account the beneficiary's tax position. - 63.
+The tax effect of the arrangement is that the income derived by the trustees and vested in or paid to the beneficiary is not trustee income and not subject to tax at the trustee tax rate of 33%. - 64.
+Instead, the tax effect is that the income is beneficiary income and: - in the case of the individual, is taxed at a rate of tax that is less than the trustee tax rate; - in the case of the loss company, is not taxed because of the availability to the beneficiary of sufficient tax losses to offset against the income; and - in the case of the dividend from a foreign company paid or vested to a corporate beneficiary, is not taxed because the income retains its identity as foreign dividends and is exempt income of the beneficiary under s CW 9. - 65.
 The relevant provisions of the Act are the trust rules in subpart HC relating to beneficiary income and the core provisions in Part B.